hidecode221b/Radia/readme_mac_python.md

 1. Test `python3 radia_example01.py` in terminal.
 1. Open system preferences - security & privacy - general - open anyway to allow opening radia.so.

-Because of fatal errors in triangle.h, 4 files are added from the web site below.
+Because of fatal errors in triangle.h, 4 files are added in this repository from the web site below.

 > /cpp/src/ext/tringale/
 >